asyml/texar/examples/gpt-2/README.md

 # GPT-2: Pre-trained Langauge Model

-This is a Texar implementation of [OpenAI GPT-2 (Generative Pre-Trainning)](https://github.com/openai/gpt-2) language model, which allows to load official pre-trained model parameters, generate samples, etc.
+This is a Texar implementation of [OpenAI GPT-2 (Generative Pre-Trainning)](https://github.com/openai/gpt-2) language model, which allows to load official pre-trained model parameters, generate samples, and fine-tune the model, etc.

 With Texar, building the GPT-2 model is as simple as creating a [`TransformerDecoder`](https://texar.readthedocs.io/en/latest/code/modules.html#transformerdecoder) instance.
 We can initialize the parameters of the TransformerDecoder using a pre-trained GPT-2 checkpoint by calling `init_gpt2_checkpoint(path_to_gpt2_checkpoint)` .